-The Chernobyl disaster was a nuclear accident that occurred in 1986 in the Ukrainian Soviet Socialist Republic.
-It is known to be the worst nuclear accident in history, and after the explosion, radioactive particles were spread all over Europe.
+The Chernobyl disaster, which occurred in 1986 in the Ukrainian Soviet Socialist Republic, remains the most catastrophic nuclear accident in history.
+Following the explosion, radioactive particles were released into the atmosphere, spreading across much of Europe.

-Ever since I heard that it’s possible to visit the Chernobyl power plant I wanted to go there.
-I’ve always been interested in the worst-case scenarios like what would happen if all the nuclear bombs were detonated.
-That’s a scary though for sure.
+Ever since I learned that it was possible to visit the Chernobyl power plant, I’ve been eager to go.
+I’ve always been fascinated by worst-case scenarios—like what might happen if every nuclear bomb on Earth were detonated.
+That’s a scary thought for sure.

-So while I was in Kiev, Ukraine this summer, I decided to do a Chernobyl tour.
-The tour company I used was Solo East Travel, and I was very satisfied with everything.
-They also offer discounts for students.
+So, while I was in Kyiv, Ukraine this summer, I decided to book a tour of Chernobyl.
+I went with Solo East Travel and was thoroughly satisfied with the experience.
+They even offer student discounts, which was a nice bonus.

-We first arrived at the town of Chernobyl and the 30-kilometre zone which is the area that was evacuated after the disaster but some people, mainly elderly, have later on moved back to their old homes.
-At this point, things seemed pretty normal as people were living and working in the Exclusion Zone.
+Our first stop was the town of Chernobyl and the surrounding 30-kilometre Exclusion Zone, the area evacuated after the meltdown.
+Surprisingly, some residents—mostly elderly individuals—have since returned to live in their former homes.
+At this stage, things still felt relatively normal, with people visibly living and working in the zone.

 Tips for the tour: